salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ##### Enumerations

+TODO: Need to better understand what we're saying here.

 * Predefined and static list of options.
 All options MUST be listed in discovery 2
 * MUST be reference as string